Bio by Lorne Behrman

 “With any project or opportunity, I’m always just happy to be there and do my thing.
 It doesn’t matter if I am in the lead or support role.
 I just love being a part of the creative process,” David shares.

-These days David is nestled in his bucolic home studio in rural Pennsylvania—where he recently relocated—embracing a fresh chapter of fevered creativity.
-David is actively pursuing songwriting and composing opportunities for film and TV with a newly signed publishing deal via the powerhouse Relative Music Group / Kobalt Music.
+These days David is nestled in his home studio embracing a fresh chapter of fevered creativity, and actively pursuing songwriting and composing opportunities for film and TV.

 You may have not heard of David, but chances are you’ve experienced his work.
 The Philadelphia-born musician, singer, songwriter, and performer has been a part of 55 feature films and network television shows to date, including Seinfeld, Friends, Beverly Hills 90210, ER, The Nutty Professor, Star Trek VIII, Out To Sea, Family Matters, For The Boys, and American Pie.